I have a different type of question and very much value your input.

 Since the RIE classes I facilitate wind down when the children are 2 to 2 ½ years old, I’m often asked about preschool/daycare readiness.
 My personal opinion is that group socialization is helpful and positive for a child of 3 or 4, but toddlers 2 years of age or younger do not need to socialize in a group setting.

 Group care adds stress to the life of a preverbal child (which is not to say a baby cannot handle it and thrive — just something to consider).
-If we can’t yet communicate all our needs verbally, combined with the fact that we are being cared for in a group, it can create stress, even in the most ideal setting.
+If we can’t yet communicate all our needs verbally, combined with the fact that we are being cared for in a group, it will be more stressful for us than being cared for at home, even in the most ideal setting.
 Playing with one friend from time to time, going to the park, meeting the plumber and saying “hi” to the mailman is plenty of social interaction for a child 2 and younger.
 If you have the choice to keep your son home for another year, he will only benefit.

 For many families, group care is a necessity.
 Needing (or wanting) child care and having access to an excellent facility like the one you describe are good reasons to begin daycare or preschool.